-Counter-terrorism is one of the five priorities of the NATO Science for Peace and Security (SPS) Programme.
+Counter-terrorism is one of the key priorities of the NATO Science for Peace and Security (SPS) Programme.
 The SPS Programme enhances cooperation and dialogue between scientists and experts from Allies and partners, contributing to a better understanding of the terrorist threat, the development of detection and response measures, and fostering a network of experts.

 On 1 April 2014, Allied foreign ministers condemned Russia’s illegal military intervention in Ukraine and Russia’s violation of Ukraine’s sovereignty and territorial integrity.
 Ministers underlined that NATO does not recognise Russia’s illegal and illegitimate attempt to annex Crimea.
 As a result, ministers decided to suspend all practical civilian and military cooperation between NATO and Russia, including in the area of counter-terrorism, which had been among the main drivers behind the creation of the NATO-Russia Council in May 2002.
 This decision was reconfirmed by Allied leaders at the Wales Summit in September 2014 and to date, practical cooperation with Russia remains suspended.